Steakhouse-Financial/box/README.md

 ### Remaining assumptions
 - Allocators will not manipulate weak oracles during allocations.
-- Feeder addresses (depositors) will veto malicious curator proposals.
+- Guardian will veto malicious curator proposals.
-- The curator will not deliberately set excessive LTVs that harm depositors.
+- Allocators will not deliberately set excessive LTVs that harm depositors.

 ⚠️ Deposits are restricted to whitelisted **feeder** addresses to prevent arbitrage.
-Liquidity is not expected under normal conditions, so `redeem` is not intended as an arbitrage path.
+Liquidity is not expected under normal conditions, so that `redeem` can't be used as an arbitrage path.

 ## Roles & Controls